 In some countries, the way you dress is a form of respect.
 Try to learn and follow the local dress patterns to avoid attracting too much attention.
 Also, it might help you to avoid being robbed.

 No one provides better information that a local or a traveler who knows the place well enough to tell you where you can move with confidence.

 Ask for help

 If you are alone and you feel in danger or threaten, try to go near other people, maybe other women or anybody that seems safe to you.
 In this world, there are more people willing to help you than to harm you.

 Sexual harassment is not about getting sexual gratification, but to exert power over you.
 If someone on the street makes a comment of a sexual nature to you, do not engage, he is only seeking attention.

 But if he touches you…

 There are countries where people are going to help you no matter what, but there are other cultures where sexual harassment is silenced and even justified.
 In some circumstances to acknowledge and confront the harasser is useless and even dangerous, but if you scream really loud, you will achieve people’s attention.
 The pervert will feel embarrassed and he will think twice before bothering you again.
 Only scream if you are in a safe environment and the bully doesn’t threaten your physical safety.

 Report it to the closer authority office

-Personally, have a pepper spray that makes me feel more secure.
-However, some countries doesn’t allowed this type of articles.
+Personally, I have pepper spray that makes me feel more secure.
+However, some countries don’t allowed this type of article.
 But you can put on your purse a spray deodorant.
 If someone tries to touch me, he will be a good spray of his eyes.
 And it won’t be nice.
-Thanks to Viviana, a Illi Valdés and Karin for sharing their experiences.
+Thanks to Viviana, Illi Valdés, and Karin for sharing their experiences.